asmogo/nws/README.md

 # Nostr Web Services

-NWS allows you to use nostr as a tcp transport layer.
+Nostr Web Services (NWS) replaces the IP layer in TCP transport using Nostr, enabling a secure and efficient connection between clients and backend services.

 ## System Overview

 NWS consists of two main components:

 1. The **Entry Node**: This is a simple SOCKS proxy that listens on port 8882 and forwards requests to the NProfile.
-2. The **Exit Node**: This is a tcp proxy that listens for incoming Nostr subscriptions and forwards the payload to the designated backend service.
+2. The **Exit Node**: This is a TCP proxy that listens for incoming Nostr subscriptions and forwards the payload to the designated backend service.

 <img src="nws.png" width="900"/>

 ## How to use it
-You can either run the gateway and exit node on your localhost or use docker compose file.
+You can run the gateway and exit node either on your localhost or using a Docker Compose file.

+### Using Docker Compose
+To set up using Docker Compose, run:

+### Sending Requests via the Gateway
+To send a request to the NProfile using the gateway running on your localhost, use:

 ```
 docker compose up -d --build
 ```